Doddinghurst

+Doddinghurst is a village and civil parish in the Borough of Brentwood in Essex, England.
+It is 3 miles north of Brentwood.
+At the 2021 census the parish had a population of 2,758, and the Doddinghurst built up area as defined by the Office for National Statistics (which extends beyond the parish boundary to include Hook End and Wyatts Green) had a population of 4,121.

 History

 The village was recorded in the Domesday Book as Doddenhenc, an Anglo-Saxon name meaning "the wood of Dudda or of his people".
 The modern form of the village name was established by the 13th century.

 The Church, All Saints, and its associated Priest House are charming historical buildings and are clearly visible on Church Lane.
 The Church has a 13th-century nave and south doorway with other aspects added or improved during the 15th and 17th centuries with a major restoration in 1886 including the rebuilding of the chancel.

 The village today

 The village is based around a pair of main roads, Doddinghurst Road (from Brentwood to Doddinghurst) and Church Lane (forming part of an overall road circling from Kelvedon Hatch which also runs through Hook End and Wyatts Green) intersecting at the north end of the village.
 The village's amenities include a pair of closely linked schools (Doddinghurst Infant School and Doddinghurst CofE Junior School), All Saints Church dating back to the 13th century, the Kervan Kitchen restaurant (formerly the Willow pub) and a village hall.
 There is a scout hut (for the 1st Doddinghurst Scout Troup) located towards the back of the playing fields in the north of the village.

 There is a small group of shops near the village hall and church at the north end of the village (including a newsagent, a barber, a beauty salon, a pharmacy and an off-licence), while on Church Lane there is an estate agent, a barbers and a fish bar.
 Half a mile away (towards the geographical centre of the village), is a Post Office.

 The Village Hall is opposite All Saints Church in Church Lane.
 Adjoining the Village Hall are the office and committee rooms of Doddinghurst Parish Council who own and manage the major amenities of the Village, which include children's play areas and spaces such as Peartree Field.
 In addition to recreational space the Parish Council manage the Burial Ground at the rear of All Saints Church and Garden Allotments off Mountnessing Lane.
 Behind the Village Hall there are several large playing fields where Village events are held every two years in aid of local charitable organizations and other celebrations such as Village Fun Days that have been organized and funded by the Parish Council.
 The local Football Club make regular use of the Parish Council playing fields and the Village Hall playing field.